 Bono orders a pizza delivery to get back in touch with the Common Man…

-Bono and The Edge Waiting for Godomino’s had its world premiere at the 2017 Hollywood Fringe Festival, was extended with a six-week run at The Whitefire Theatre in fall 2017, completed its third Los Angeles area run with six weeks at the Write Act Repertory at The Brickhouse Theatre in the spring of 2018, and played their first two nights "on the road" to full houses at PianoFight in San Francisco, Majestic Repertory Theatre in Las Vegas, as well as Namba Performing Arts in Ventura, CA, and The Tenth Avenue Arts Center in San Diego.
+Bono and The Edge Waiting for Godomino’s had its world premiere at the 2017 Hollywood Fringe Festival, was extended with a six-week run at The Whitefire Theatre in fall 2017, completed its third Los Angeles area run with six weeks at the Write Act Repertory at The Brickhouse Theatre in the spring of 2018, and has now taken it "on the road" to full houses at PianoFight in San Francisco, Majestic Repertory Theatre in Las Vegas, as well as Namba Performing Arts in Ventura, CA, and The Tenth Avenue Arts Center in San Diego.
 The show has garnered several awards and nominations including “Best Comedy” and “Encore Producer’s Award” at the Hollywood Fringe Festival, and TheTVolution.com’s “2017 Best of Los Angeles Theatre” list.

 Writer/director Richard Lucas says, “It’s a satire on celebrity culture wrapped in a ridiculous 180-degree parody of ‘Godot.’
 The set-up of Waiting for Godot is socially pretty well known – the rest of the play, maybe not so much.
 That said, no one needs to have written a thesis on ‘Godot’ to enjoy our version.
 As long as one can imagine the off chance that a mega celebrity might feel a moment of self-doubt or a pang of regret at having lost touch with reality, it should be fun.”

 “...This is not the first parody of Beckett's Waiting for Godot I've ever seen, but it may be the last because I'm not sure it can get any better than this.”

 “...Lucas has served up a dish both cerebral and madcap and pulls it off brilliantly...”